Wilbur Hugh Ferry: Early life and career

-Ferry was born in Detroit on 17 December 1910, the son of Hugh Joseph Ferry, President and Chairman of the Board of the Packard Motor Company, and Fay Ferry.
+Ferry was born in Detroit on 17 December 1910, the son of Hugh Joseph Ferry, President and chairman of the Board of the Packard Motor Company, and Fay Ferry.
 He attended the University of Detroit High School where he was a star football player.
 Ferry graduated from Dartmouth College in 1932 and his first job was job teaching English and Latin at Choate Rosemary Hall.
-From 1933–1941, he pursued a career in journalism, though in 1936 he briefly held the position of Director of Publicity for Eastern Airlines.
+From 1933 to 1941, he pursued a career in journalism, though in 1936 he briefly held the position of Director of Publicity for Eastern Airlines.

-Between 1942–1945 Ferry held a series of positions including consultant for the International Labour Organization (1940–1944), Chief Investigator in New Hampshire for the Office of Price Administration (1942–1944), Director of Public Relations for the Congress of Industrial Organizations (1944), and member of the U. S. Strategic Bombing Survey, Southwest Pacific Area (1945).
-From 1945–1954, Ferry was a partner in the New York public relations firm of Earl Newsom (ENCO).
+Between 1942 and 1945 Ferry held a series of positions including consultant for the International Labour Organization (1940–1944), Chief Investigator in New Hampshire for the Office of Price Administration (1942–1944), Director of Public Relations for the Congress of Industrial Organizations (1944), and member of the U. S. Strategic Bombing Survey, Southwest Pacific Area (1945).
+From 1945 to 1954, Ferry was a partner in the New York public relations firm of Earl Newsom (ENCO).
 The Ford Foundation used this public relations agency, and Ferry was responsible for writing speeches for Henry Ford.

 In 1951, while still working for Earl Newsom, Ferry became a public relations adviser for the Ford Foundation.
 Ferry was also a personal friend of Robert M. Hutchins who became the president of the Fund for the Republic, a non-profit organization whose basic objectives were to research and analyze civil liberties and civil rights.
 Ferry became Vice President of the fund in 1954 and was responsible for its administration and public relations.
 He continued to work for the fund after it moved from New York City to Santa Barbara, California in 1959, when it changed its name to the Center for the Study of Democratic Institutions (CSDI).
 Ferry published a number of essays while at CSDI, including "The Corporation and the Economy" (1959), "The Economy Under Law" (1961), "Caught in the Horn of Plenty" (1962), "What Price Peace" (1963), "Masscom as Educator" (1966), "Farewell to Integration" (1967), "Tonic and Toxic Technology" (1967), and "The Police State is Here" (1969).

 On August 7, 1962, Ferry delivered a speech titled "Myths, Cliches and Stereotypes" to the Western States Democratic Conference in Seattle, Washington, where he was very critical of the head of the Federal Bureau of Investigation, J. Edgar Hoover.
 This led to criticism across the political divide including from Attorney General Robert F. Kennedy and attacks by the press across the country.
 However, Ferry's critical view of Hoover came to be shared among many in later years.

 Ferry stayed at the CDSI until 1969 when he was sacked after an internal feud.
 He then created his own job, hiring himself out for $6,000 a year to ten California philanthropists.
 One of the ten was Carol Bernstein, whose late husband was part of the Loews Inc. communications empire.